moeid-jm/BlackJack/README.md

 # Yep it's a Black Jack Game :)

-Don't want to teach you black jack but i tried my best to make the game perfect.
+tried my best to make the game perfect. everything is clear and simple.
+Hope to use the game engine and create a real Black Jack game with GUI

 # the benefit of this game:
 - Deck Updating